LeanMCP/leanmcp-sdk/packages/core/README.md

     logging: true
   });

-  await server.init();

-  return server.getServer();
+  // Services are automatically discovered and registered return server.getServer();
 };
 ```

 **How It Works:**
-- Automatically detects the caller's directory and looks for a `./mcp` subdirectory
+- Automatically discovers and registers services from the `./mcp` directory during server initialization
 - Recursively scans for `index.ts` or `index.js` files
 - Dynamically imports each file and looks for exported classes
 - Instantiates services with no-args constructors
-- Automatically registers all discovered services with their decorated methods
+- Registers all discovered services with their decorated methods

 **Directory Structure:**
 ```